juanedflores/Prototyping-Methods-Lab-Website/Arduino/button/button.md

 <img src="./images/button_analog.png" width=400 style=""></img>
 </div>

 First I connect the button so that it crosses over the middle of the breadboard.
 It might be easier to think of this middle line as a river, and the button as a bridge.
-Also notice that if you were to squish the button like a bug, the legs spread out to resemble more like a bridge.
+Also notice that with the legs extended they resemble more like a bridge.

 Next I placed an LED on one side of the button, with one leg (the cathode) connected to the right side of the bridge.